Early music concerts in East Anglia and beyond

 Workshops and concerts by Shared Voices Cecilia Music Bach Cantatas Website

-building and the Anteros Arts Foundation which now runs it
+of the building and the Anteros Arts Foundation

 The East Anglian Academy – for those interested in the organ and early keyboard music